 Sairee Beach Accommodation

 If you rather want to be a bit closer to the action, Sairee Beach is the place to stay.
-On a recent visit I stayed at Prik Thai which was the perfect choice as it is right by the 'promenade' and close to all the bars and restaurants yet tucked away to be quiet enough.
-My room was clean and spacious and perfect for 500 baht per night.
-Blue Immersion booked for me during my freediving training, usually prices are a bit higher.
-In general, ALL the dive schools will get you a good deal on accommodation so keep that in mind if you head to Koh Tao for diving.
+On my two most recent visits, I stayed at Prik Thai which was the perfect choice as it is right by the ‘promenade’ and close to all the bars and restaurants yet tucked away to be quiet enough.
+My room was clean and spacious and perfect for the price.

 The little Japanese place